 - Antithrombotic: Reduces the formation of blood clots (thrombi).

 - β-amyloid oligomer-reducing: Inhibits g pathologic agents in Alzheimer’s disease.

-Rutin 500 mg Tablets dietary supplement, is taken in dose of 1 capsule, once or twice daily with water after meal.
+Rutin 500 mg Tablets dietary supplement, is taken in a dose of 1 capsule, once or twice daily with water after the meal.

 Indication / Therapeutic Uses of Rutin 500 mg Tablets

 Rutin is a strong antioxidant, and prevents cells from free radical damage.
 It is excellent for circulatory system, and promotes healthy circulation.
 Rutin 500 mg Tablets supports vascular strength.
 Rutin is found to inhibit thrombus formation.
 The Food, and Drug Administration (FDA) has established that Rutin is safe and, thus provides a safe, and inexpensive drug that could reduce recurrent clots.

 - Rutin helps in many conditions.
 Some of them are given below:

 - Bruises, spider veins, and varicose veins